ZurichNLP/understanding-mbr/README.md

 ### Install required software

+**Create a virtual environment**

 Create a new virtualenv that uses Python 3.
 Please make sure to run this command outside of any virtual Python environment:

     ./scripts/create_venv.sh

-All other scripts will automatically activate the correct envs by executing `source` commands.
+All other subsequent scripts will automatically activate the correct envs by executing `source` commands.

+**Note on Python versions**

+The exact Python version we used for the experiments is `3.6.12`. `scripts/create_venv.sh` calls `pyenv` to set this specific version, assuming it was installed previously with `pyenv`.
+If you don't have `pyenv` on your system you can either a) install it (which can be complicated) or b) use the default Python 3 available on your system, which will probably not lead to an error.
+If b) then you need to remove calls to `pyenv` in `scripts/create_venv.sh`.

+The script above also assumes that `virtualenv` is installed on the system.

+**Install software**

 Download and install required software: